 RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 1.1 Role of Board and management The Board Charter sets out the roles and responsibilities of the Board.
 The Board is ultimately responsible for the growth, strategic direction and success of the Company and has set out specific matters reserved for its decision and matters delegated to the management.
-1.2 Information regarding election and re-election of director candidates The Company has in place a policy for nomination and appointment of director Before appointing a director, the Company will undertake appropriate checks or candidate for directorship and will provide all material information in its possessic to its shareholders to make a decision on whether or not to elect or re-elect director.
-When considering the re-election of an incumbent director or election of a new director, the Board takes into account the following: • business experience, particularly in respect of the industries in which the company operates; • standing in the community; • educational qualifications; • checks against the person's character, criminal record and bankruptcy history; • ava • availability and other directorships; • the possession of particular skills such as finance, marketing or risk management; • whether the appointment or re-appointment will contribute positively to the skill set and diversity of the Board as a whole; and • gender diversity policy of the Company.
+The Board has disclosed a copy of the Board Charter available in the Corporate Governance section of the Company's website, www.waterco.com.au 1.2 Information regarding election and re-election of director candidates The Company has in place a policy for nomination and appointment of directors.
+Before appointing a director, the Company will undertake appropriate checks on a candidate for directorship and will provide all material information in its possession to its shareholders to make a decision on whether or not to elect or re-elect a director.
+When considering the re-election of an incumbent director or election of a new director, the Board takes into account the following: (a) business experience, particularly in respect of the industries in which the company operates; (b) standing in the community; (c) educational qualifications; (d) checks against the person's character, criminal record and bankruptcy history; (e) availability and other directorships; (f) the possession of particular skills such as finance, marketing or risk management; (g) whether the appointment or re-appointment will contribute positively to the skill set and diversity of the Board as a whole; and (h) gender diversity policy of the Company.